Bulk Bags Lifting Guidelines

-Lifting and transporting bulk bags is a serious undertaking that should always be done with the full knowledge of proper, safe methods based on the specific bag, contents and equipment being used.
-The Flexible Intermediate Bulk Container Association (FIBCA) has developed comprehensive guidelines for safe FIBC handling, available on FIBCA; but, considering the importance of this issue to our industry, we are highlighting some of the most common precautions to be taken when any bulk bag is lifted.
+Lifting and transporting bulk bags is a serious undertaking that should always be done with the full knowledge of proper, safe methods based on the specific bag, contents, and equipment being used.
+Thus, the Flexible Intermediate Bulk Container Association (FIBCA) has developed the FIBC Safe Handling Guidelines.
+Therefore, considering the importance of this issue to our industry, we are highlighting some of the most common precautions to be taken when any bulk bag is lifted.

 - The equipment has a rated capacity sufficient to support the filled FIBC.